MarkNaeem/FieldSAFE/README.md

 ```

 ## Modified Installation Instructions from Kingdom
-The FieldSAFE dataset and software has been tested with Ubuntu 20.04 and ROS Noetic, but may work with other Linux distributions and newer ROS distributions.
+The FieldSAFE dataset and software has been tested with Ubuntu 20.04 and ROS Noetic, but may work with other Linux and ROS distributions.
 Below, installations instructions for all necessary dependencies are given.

 * Install ROS Noetic on Ubuntu 20.04 (Desktop-Full Install)